Municipalities of Finland: Government

 Municipalities have council-manager government: they are governed by an elected council (kunnanvaltuusto, kommunfullmäktige), which is legally autonomous and answers only to the voters.
-The size of the council is proportional to the population, the extremes being 9 in Sottunga and 85 in Helsinki.
+The size of the council is proportional to the population, the lowest number of councillors being 9 in Sottunga and the highest 85 in Helsinki.
 A subsection of the council, the municipal executive board (kunnanhallitus), controls the municipal government and monitors the implementation of decisions of the council.
 Its decisions must be approved by the council.
-Unlike national cabinets, its composition is derived from the composition of the council, not along government-opposition lines.
-Furthermore, individual decisions are prepared in specialized municipal boards (lautakunta) for a council meeting, which include, for example, zoning, social assistance, and education boards.
+Unlike national cabinets, the composition of the executive board is derived from the composition of the council, not along government-opposition lines.
+Individual decisions are prepared in specialized municipal boards (lautakunta), such as zoning, social assistance, and education boards, and then taken to a council meeting.
 Council, executive board, and municipal board memberships are elected positions of responsibility, not full-time jobs.
 Remuneration depends on the municipality and position, but is generally nominal or modest: a regular council member is paid 70 euro on average on a per-meeting basis (2017).